bhauman/figwheel-main/docs/docs/react-native.md

 Now we are ready to launch our ClojureScript application:

-First we will start the `figwheel-main` process to compile our project and create a Websocket for REPL communication.
+First we will start the `figwheel-main` process to compile our project and create an SSE connection for REPL communication.

 ```shell
 $ clj -m figwheel.main -b ios -r